-- House Leader places the thermometer on the kitchen table and steps back. - The resident self-administers the temp check. - Resident puts the thermometer back on the kitchen table and steps back. - The house leaders can then view the temp (with gloves on) and disinfect thermometer. - Then call the next person and repeat. - Keep a checklist to note whose temps were taken and were normal (don't need to record exact temp) - If there's a fever, quarantine individual and stay vigilant for other symptoms, and contact public health department. - People who are currently working in the community should continue to observe all CDC guidelines, the Stay Safe, Stay at Home Executive Order and related COVID 19 guidance.
+- House Leader places the thermometer on the kitchen table and steps back. - The resident self-administers the temp check. - Resident puts the thermometer back on the kitchen table and steps back. - The house leaders can then view the temp (with gloves on) and disinfect thermometer. - Then call the next person and repeat. - Keep a checklist to note whose temps were taken and were normal (don't need to record exact temp) - If there's a fever, quarantine individual and stay vigilant for other symptoms, and contact public health department.

+People who are currently working in the community should continue to observe all CDC guidelines, the MDHHS Epidemic Orders and related COVID 19 guidance.